kgowtham590-spec/fitnova-intelligence/README.md

 Each node produces a structured score plus supporting rationale, which the graph then aggregates into an overall quality score, a set of compliance flags, and an LLM-generated executive summary with actionable recommendations.

-*(Fill in: are these nodes sequential or parallel in your graph?
-Do you pass the full transcript to each node or a filtered segment?
-A sentence or two here — and ideally a small graph-diagram screenshot from LangGraph's visualizer — will make this section much stronger for reviewers.)*

 ---

 ## Features